blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 	<p class="notice">
 		<strong>Want to learn how to make a website like this?</strong><br>
-		Check out the free tutorial series <a href="https://htmlforpeople.com/">HTML for People</a>.
+		Check out the free web book <a href="https://htmlforpeople.com/">HTML for People</a>.
 It's made for everyone and teaches you how to make a webpage in a friendly, approachable way.
 	</p>
 </main>
 ```